Protect Your Family From Carbon Monoxide Poisoning

 How do you protect yourself against something you have no idea is there?
 There are a few precautionary steps you can take to protect yourself, your family and your pets:

-These days, most homes already have a CO detector installed.
+These days, most homes already have a CO alarm installed.
 If you're not sure if you have one, it's vital you check and get one installed.
 It's also extremely important to keep up with regular maintenance.
-The National Safety Council recommends changing out your CO detector batteries when you change your clocks every spring and fall.
+The National Safety Council recommends changing out your CO alarm batteries when you change your clocks every spring and fall.